The createDashboardFromPackageTemplate() GraphQL mutation field may be used to create a dashboard in LogScale from a package dashboard template.

 Returned Datatype

-For the returned datatype, there are several sub-parameters related to the dashboard.
+For the returned datatype, there are several sub-parameters related to the dashboard (see second table below).
 Since you will have created the dashboard with this mutation, you may only want to get the unique identifier generated for it to use with other mutations and queries.
-The table below provides a link to sub-parameters you may find useful:

 Table: CreateDashboardFromPackageTemplateMutation